From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Crowd modelling

-which models the trajectory followed locally by the test pedestrian and, in particular, details how $v_i$ generates deviations from the direction indicated by $v_d$.
+which models the trajectory the test pedestrian follows locally and details how $v_i$ induces deviations from the direction indicated by $v_d$.

-The model deduced thus far features two state variables, $X_t$ and $\rho_t$, although just one evolution equation~\eqref{eq:streamlines} has been provided.
-A second equation can be obtained via the following argument.
-In order to be consistent with its definition of measure of crowding, $\rho_t$ has to be a \emph{material quantity} for pedestrians, which means that the initial crowd distribution $\rho_0$ is transported in space and time by pedestrians themselves according to their movement.
-This fact is expressed by the equation
+The model we deduced thus far features two state variables, $X_t$ and $\rho_t$, nonetheless we provided just one evolution equation~\eqref{eq:streamlines}.
+We obtain the second equation as follows.
+In order to be consistent with its definition of measure of crowding, $\rho_t$ has to be a \emph{material quantity} for pedestrians, which means that the initial crowd distribution $\rho_0$ is transported in space and time by the pedestrians' motion.
+This is expressed by the relation

-which states that $\rho_t$ is the \emph{push forward} through $X_t$ of $\rho_0$.
-This equation means that for every (bounded and Borel) function $f:D\to\R$ the relation

-holds.
-Note that $X_t$ is here viewed as a \emph{flow map} $X_t:D\to D$ such that $x=X_t(\xi)$ is the position occupied at time $t$ by the walker who initially was in $\xi$.
-This point of view is actually compatible with the previous interpretation in terms of position of the test pedestrian, who represents indeed an anonymous individual embodying a specific pedestrian once the starting position is specified.
+Note that $X_t$ is here viewed as a \emph{flow map} $X_t:D\to D$ such that $x=X_t(\xi)$ is the position occupied at time $t$ by the (test) walker that initially was in $\xi$.